LaxarJS/shop-demo/docs/tutorials/04_article_search_box_widget.md

 This allows us to bind `$scope.model.searchTerm` to the input field in the [HTML template](../../includes/widgets/shop-demo/article-search-box-widget/default.theme/article-search-box-widget.html#L7).

+After creating the widget template we finalize the widget controller `article-search-box-widget.js`.

+We inject the `axEventbus` to the [controller](../../includes/widgets/shop-demo/article-search-box-widget/article-search-box-widget.js#L11-13 and use it as `eventBus`.
-Now, we store any incoming articles and invoke the `search` method whenever they have changed:
+Now, we store any incoming articles and invoke the `search` method whenever they have changed.

 ```javascript
 eventBus.subscribe( 'didReplace.' + articlesResource, function( event ) {